Health care workforce

 Strengthening America’s health care workforce

 To meet patient needs now and in the future, the United States health care industry must build a larger, more diverse health care workforce with the right experiences, skills, and linguistic capabilities.
-Kaiser Permanente is committed to working with policymakers to build that workforce.
+Kaiser Permanente is committed to working with policymakers to help build that workforce.

 The COVID-19 pandemic has put a spotlight on structural challenges facing America's health care system, especially employee shortages and a lack of racial and ethnic diversity.
-While these challenges existed prior to the pandemic, they have intensified during the global health emergency and are expected to grow significantly if unaddressed.
+While these challenges existed prior to the pandemic, they intensified during the global health emergency and are expected to grow significantly if unaddressed.

 Over the coming years, the demand for care will only increase.
 Researchers at the U.S. Census Bureau predict that the nation’s population will grow by almost 80 million people over the next 4 decades.
 By 2030 more than one-fifth of the American population will be over the age of 65.
 These trends will require the health care workforce to grow and adapt to ensure all patients receive high-quality care.

 The health care workforce's limited diversity creates challenges for patients and workers.
-For patients, having a provider from their community or who shares their background can be critical to building trust and maintaining or improving health.
+For patients, having a provider who is from their community or who shares their background can be critical to building trust and maintaining or improving health.
 For workers, a lack of diversity can lead to feelings of isolation, misunderstanding, and burnout.

-of physicians reported being burned out
+of physicians reported being burned out2

-Only 10.8%
+Only 12.6%

-of active physicians are Black or Hispanic
+of active physicians are Black or Hispanic3

 To strengthen the health care workforce, Kaiser Permanente believes public policy should: